rc2dev/fyodor/README.md

 ## Configuration

-Fyodor has an optional configuration file, which is used for the following features.
+Fyodor has an optional configuration file, which is used for the following.

 ### Languages

-If your Kindle is not in English, you should tell Fyodor how some things are called by your `My Clippings.txt` (e.g. highlights, pages, etc). _Note that basic parsing should still work without configuration, but you won't take advantage of many features, resulting in a dirtier output._
+If your Kindle is not in English, you should tell Fyodor how some things are called by your `My Clippings.txt` (e.g. highlights, pages, etc). _Fyodor should still work without configuration, but you won't take advantage of many features, resulting in a dirtier output._

 1. Download the sample config to `~/.config/fyodor.toml` or `$XDG_CONFIG_HOME/fyodor.toml`: